Last updated on August 23, 2023 at 03:33 pm

 - It’s risky business.
 Some organizations are worried about employees even being able to comment on posts because they’re worried about inappropriate behavior (which FYI, we’ve never seen an employee misuse this power).
 But communication happening peer-to-peer on an external system makes it impossible to monitor.
 And people are much more likely to be on good behavior when they know everyone is watching than they might be in a one-to-one chat, raising your risk.

 There are many other reasons why reliance on WhatsApp can be problematic for your business.
-But these are some of the main reasons you might want a better solution.
+But these are some of the main reasons you might want a better internal communication solution.

 Why Workplace by Meta Isn’t a Great Internal Comms Solution